Welcome to our biggest and best Instagram Stories Benchmark Report yet!

 Reach Rate: Instagram Stories vs. Posts

 Anyone who manages an Instagram account will tell you Stories earn reach that’s dramatically different from posts, so let’s compare the two side by side.

-Brands with follower counts up to 200K can expect around 5x more of their followers to see their posts than their Stories, with brands with larger follower counts seeing a disparity between the two at 5x or larger.
+Small brands with follower counts up to 10K can expect around 4x more of their followers to see their posts than their Stories, with brands with larger follower counts seeing a disparity between the two at 5x or larger.

-Do these bummer reach rates mean brands should abandon Stories?
-No way.
 Posts and Stories engage your followers differently and should be treated as two different tools in a marketer’s toolbox.
-Posts are great for a quick scroll, but as we’ve seen with stats like retention rate and tap-back rate, Stories can really draw viewers in and keep them engaged.
+Posts are great for a quick scroll, but if you hook viewers, Stories can really draw your audience in and keep them engaged.

 This metric represents the number of likes, comments, and saves per impression on a post.

 Selecting the right denominator in your social media metrics really matters: defining engagement rate as engagements divided by followers will give you a different number than engagements divided by impressions.
 Whatever your preference, we’ve got you covered with this metric.

 It’s worth noting that Post Engagement per Impression is usually available only for brands whose handles you manage–it’s hard to find this metric competitively (unless you’re a Rival IQ Engage Pro customer, because we’ve got estimated impressions right in our app).